Quick answer

 Before sending a transcript request to a lender, school, agency, or third party, verify the current IRS transcript source and understand who will receive the tax records.

-Tax Paperwork can help organize public-preview draft context for some narrow workflows, but the user remains responsible for official-source review, professional advice when needed, and customer-controlled submission records.
+Tax Paperwork can help organize a narrow browser-local draft preview where supported.
+You remain responsible for checking official sources, getting professional advice when needed, and keeping customer-controlled submission records.

 Common risk